HZcohort/DiNetxify/README.md

 ##### After comorbidity strength estimation:

-After running the `DiseaseNetPy.comorbidity_strength()` function, the result will be provided in a pandas.DataFrame format, which is identical to the `com_strength_result` obtained from the **one-step analysis** described earlier and will not be reintroduced here.
-Typically, disease pairs with a relative risk (RR) greater than 1 and a phi-correlation greater than 0 are selected for subsequent construction of disease trajectories and comorbidity networks.
+After running the `DiseaseNetPy.comorbidity_strength()` function, the result will be provided in a pandas.DataFrame format, which is identical to the `com_strength_result` obtained from the **one-step analysis** described earlier.
+Typically, disease pairs with a RR greater than 1 and a phi-correlation greater than 0 are selected for subsequent construction of disease trajectories and comorbidity networks.

-The following example code demonstrates how to filter outcome phecode diseases with a relative risk (RR) greater than 1 and a phi-correlation greater than 0 from the comorbidity strength estimation result and how to apply different statistical methods for multiple hypothesis testing corrections.
+The following example code demonstrates how to filter outcome phecode diseases with a RR greater than 1 and a phi-correlation greater than 0 from the comorbidity strength estimation result and how to apply different statistical methods for multiple hypothesis testing corrections.

 ```python
 # Further filter based on Relative Risk (RR) > 1 and phi-correlation > 0 if necessary